-Back in June of this year, I took off on a bike tour from Amsterdam to Spain and back, I will tell that story later in another article.
-This story here is all about my visit to the Wielermuseum Roeselare – at the time when I was planning my trip to Spain – I had not heard about the Wielermuseum Roeselare.
+Back in June of this year, I took off on a bike tour from Amsterdam to Spain and back, this story is all about my visit to the Wielermuseum Roeselare – at the time when I was planning my trip to Spain – I had not heard about the Wielermuseum Roeselare.

 Fate took a turn – April 28th – I read an article in the Guardian named – Cycling is religion in Flanders, Belgium in which the Wielermuseum Roeselare was mention.
 I looked at the pictures in the Guardian Article and decide I need to go there to see it for myself.